What Elite Runners Can Teach Us About Pacing: Lessons from Kipchoge’s Berlin Marathon Dominance

 Your Next Step: A Berlin‑Inspired Workout

-Ready to try the pacing lesson for yourself?
+Ready to test the pacing lesson yourself?

 “Berlin‑Negative‑Split Long Run” – 14 mi total (22.5 km)